QueenieCplusplus/Network_Attacks/README.md

 the leak that FW has is that it only inspect the 1st fragment of a fragmented packets.
 Hacker sends out a 1st harmless fragment, which will satisfy the packet filter.
 Other packets followed wil then overwrite the 1st fragement with malicios data.

+* Remark

+IP fragmentation is an internet protocol process that breaks packets into smaller fragments, so that the resulting pieces can pass through a link with a smaller maximum transmission unit (MTU) than the original packet size.

+The fragments are reassembled by the receiving host.

 * Prevention

 Firewall Filtering, 防火牆過濾 (by address || by service port)